MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 This setting specifies whether Files On-Demand is enabled.

+> [!IMPORTANT]
+> We recommend keeping Files On-Demand enabled.
+[See all our recommendations for configuring the sync app](ideal-state-configuration.md)

 If you don't set this setting, Files On-Demand will be enabled automatically as we roll out the feature, and users can turn the setting on or off.

 If you set this setting to **True**, **FilesOnDemand** is enabled and the users who set up the sync app can view the online-only files, by default.